vlad-lis/IH_DA_FT_JAN_2023/Class_Materials/Web_Scraping/Lab/Lab_Web_Scraping_1st_Prototype_Expansion.md

 If you're done, you can try to expand the project on your own.
 Here are a few suggestions:

 - Find other lists of hot songs on the internet and scrape them too: having a bigger pool of songs will be awesome!
-- Apply the same logic to other "groups" of songs: the best songs from a decade or from a country / culture / language / genre.
 - Wikipedia maintains a large collection of lists of songs: https://en.wikipedia.org/wiki/Lists_of_songs

 #### Practice web scraping